-The DIY body oxygen test has been used by about 200 Soviet and Russian medical doctors and other health professionals.
-They tested over 250,000 patients with various health problems and ordinary people.
+The body oxygen test or CP (control pause) test measures body oxygen levels and evaluates minute ventilation or breathing rates using special breathing holding testing.
+This DIY test has been used by about 200 Soviet and Russian medical doctors and other health professionals.
+They checked over 250,000 patients with various health problems and ordinary people.
 Several hundreds of Western Buteyko teachers applied this test on more than 200,000 people.

 Practice shows that this first desire appears together with an involuntary push of the diaphragm or swallowing movement in the throat.
 If you release the nose and start breathing at this time, you can resume your usual breathing pattern (in the same way as you were breathing prior to the test).

 Do not extend breath holding too long, trying to increase the result.
 You should not gasp for air or open your mouth when you release your nose.
 The test should be easy and not cause you any stress.
 This stress-free breath holding time test should not interfere with your breathing, as shown here:

 Warning.
 Some, not all, people with heart disease, migraine headaches, and panic attacks may experience negative symptoms minutes later after this light version of the test.
 If this happens, they should avoid this body oxygen test.

 Some people can have abnormally large numbers for this test.
 This happens in cases of carotid body resections, denervation of respiratory muscles, and near death experiences.
 People with sleep apnea and lost or blunted CO2 sensitivity can also have exaggerated test results.

 Cases of people having a good or normal breathing (with normal body O2 content) while having poor results for this test are virtually unknown.

 What about usual body-oxygen test numbers, CP norms and CP of sick and healthy people?

 “If a person breath-holds after a normal exhalation,

 it takes about 40 seconds before breathing commences”